balantaim/spring-computerstore/README.md

 ### API testing

 > [!IMPORTANT]
 > Use only for TEST profile!
-Be sure CORS is disabled!
+Be sure CSRF is disabled!

 <p>Postman collection: <a href="https://github.com/balantaim/spring-computerstore/blob/master/postman/computer-store.postman_collection.json">postman.json</a></p>